Frequently Asked Questions

 Q: Can a Hose Genie Central Vacuum System be added to an existing home?

 Yes!
-The Hose Genie system is the perfect central vacuum system to add to an existing home and is less complicated to install than traditional central vacuum systems.
+The Hose Genie system is the perfect central vacuum system to add to an existing home and is much less complicated to install than traditional central vacuum systems.

 Q: Can Hose Genie be installed on an existing central vacuum system?

 Yes!
 The Hose Genie Self-Retracting Hose is the perfect upgrade to existing central vacuum systems.
+One inlet can clean up to 2800 square feet, replacing up to 4 standard inlets.

 Q: Where does the hose go?